vanvoljg/gql_js_orders/README.md

 A GraphQL order and payment management endpoint with data persistence.

+Based on the `graphql`, `express-graphql`, `express`, and `pg` JavaScript libraries

 ## Deployment and setup

 ### Dependencies

-This application depends on the following:
+This application depends on the following system dependencies:

 - PostgreSQL >= v9.6
 - Node >= v7.6 (async/await support required)